-Keeping your wedding guests occupied for the duration of a daytime, ritual-based event like Haldi is no simple idea.
+Keeping your wedding guests occupied for the duration of daytime, ritual-based event like a grand Haldi ceremony is no simple idea.
 To do this, the wedding planners put up several live, pop-up stalls, like one normally sees as part of Mehndi decoration ideas these days.
 There was a rice name stall and a name bead stall to get everyone some quickie giveaways.
 A bangle-maker and a potter’s wheel also added to the rustic flavour for the occasion.

 3. Live Entertainment

-Ever thought about incorporating live entertainers at your Haldi ceremony?
+Ever thought about incorporating live entertainers at your grand Haldi ceremony?
 Now, you just might.
 Sujay and Aditi’s day had a puppet show and a Rajasthani dancer who balanced a tall set of pots while she twirled around with expert ease.

 4. The ceremonial heart

 The heart of such a ceremony is about the nostalgic set of blessings and goodwill for the bride-to-be and groom.
-And for Aditi and Sujay’s upcoming nupitals, it was no different.
+And for Aditi and Sujay’s upcoming nuptials, it was no different.
 The Doli Diary managed to capture plenty of these blessings on film through the day.

 5. Giveaways for your guests: